cosmasgicter/mihas/README.md

 ```

 > ℹ️ The service role key is required for API routes because they run with elevated privileges on the server.
 Store it only in secure server-side environments (e.g., Vercel environment variables or a local `.env` file) and never expose it to the browser bundle.

+> 🔧 **API Configuration**: Set `VITE_API_BASE_URL` to override the API base URL.
+If not set, the application will use `window.location.origin` as fallback.
+This is useful for different deployment environments or local development with custom ports.

+> 🔗 **Application URLs**: Set `VITE_APP_BASE_URL` to configure the base URL used in email links and notifications.
+If not set, it defaults to the API base URL.
+This allows you to use a different domain for user-facing links than your API endpoints.

 ### Local API Development